lmcai/HGTScanner/README.md

 conda activate hgtscanner
 ```

+3. Download Viridiplantae database

-3. To update your local version for any future releases, `cd` into the `PhyloHerb` directory then type
+4. To update your local version for any future releases, `cd` into the `PhyloHerb` directory then type
 ```
 git fetch --prune origin
 git reset --hard origin